hanna522/library-with-database/README.md

 This is a project creating simple library web page to understand the basics of nodeJS.

 ## Where can I find this app?
-Follow the link to the page:

 ## Tools I used
-- Express
+- Framework: Express
-- Mongoose
+- Database: Mongoose
-- Netlify
+- Deploy: not yet decided